About the course

 This biblical studies course option is often used by people who are considering ordained or licenced ministry, but who are not yet on a church-sponsored ministerial programme and are unfamiliar with theological study.
 You are expected to undertake several hours of private study per week and to complete normally two assignments per module.

-For further details on this module see Revd Dr Simon Stocks talking about the class.
+For further details on this module see Revd Dr Alan Gregory talking about the class.

 You will attend either evening classes or teaching days and normally complete two assignments for each module.
 You will take one module per term.